File path expression

 File paths

-Not every part of a file path expression needs to be an environment variable; it can be a mix of environment variables and plain file paths, or no environment variables at all.
+Not every part of a file path expression needs to be a variable; it can mix variables and plain file paths, or contain no variables at all.
 Both MS-DOS/Windows-style file paths and POSIX-style file paths are supported.
 (However, even on Windows, we recommend using forward slashes instead of backslashes.)

-A file path may contain environment variables, or a file path expression may consist of only one environment variable.
-There are two syntaxes for environment variable substitution:
+A file path may contain variables, or a file path expression may consist of only one variable.
+There are two syntaxes for variable substitution:

 ${XDG_CONFIG_HOME:-$HOME/.config}